 - Qatar Airways: daily flights via Nairobi incorporation with Kenya Airways

-KQ resumes its international flights to 27 destinations, e.g. London, Paris, Amsterdam, Dubai, Mumbai, Addis Ababa, Dar Es Salaam, Kilimanjaro, Zanzibar, Kigali, Kinshasa, Free Town.
+KQ resumed its international flights to 27 destinations, e.g. London, Paris, Amsterdam, Dubai, Mumbai, Addis Ababa, Dar Es Salaam, Kilimanjaro, Zanzibar, Kigali, Kinshasa, Free Town.
 Flights to Mombasa and Kisumu (from Nairobi) are also available.

-Domestic flights – from Nairobi to Mombasa, Kisumu, Malindi, Ukunda – are also operating (Kenya Airways, Fly540, Jambojet).
+Domestic flights – from Nairobi to Mombasa, Kisumu, Malindi, Ukunda – are also operating: Kenya Airways, Fly540, Jambojet.

 - Thermal screening at the airport: temperature screening – with Thermal Scanners or Thermal Guns – takes place upon arrival to identify passengers with and above body temperature of 37.5 °C (99.5 °F)

-- Shops and markets: are in operation, but there are special measures In place e.g. wearing masks, screening body temperature, and washing/sanitizing hands when entering.
+- Shops and markets: are in operation, but there are special measures in place, e.g. wearing masks, screening body temperature and washing/sanitizing hands when entering.

-The above information is valid as of July 30.
+The above information is valid as of Aug 10.
 For up to date information please check with the nearest Kenyan embassy or consulate.

 Despite the opening, the number of daily cases in Kenya is gradually increasing.
 As a result, the above-described situation can change and restrictive measures can be reintroduced at any time.